vishnu143-Ravan/Innovice-Generator-For-Company/replit.md

 # Project & Resource Management System

 ## Overview
 A complete project and resource management system with invoicing capabilities.
-Built with Angular frontend and Node.js/Express backend using PostgreSQL database.
+Built with Angular frontend using PrimeNG for data grids and Bootstrap for styling, Node.js/Express backend, and PostgreSQL database.

 ## Tech Stack
-- **Frontend**: Angular 21 with PrimeNG v19 UI components
+- **Frontend**: Angular 21 with PrimeNG v19 (DataTables, Dialogs, Forms) and Bootstrap 5 for styling
 - **Backend**: Node.js with Express.js
 - **Database**: PostgreSQL with Drizzle ORM
 - **PDF Generation**: jsPDF with autotable